ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/additional_fields.rst

 By default, you can retrieve only **one association level at a time**.
 To retrieve more than one association level at a time, contact your System Administrator and have them complete one of the following actions:

   - Enable the **Allow User to Exceed API Link Limit** setting on your API user account.
-Instructions for enabling this setting are available in the `"Creating an API User Account" section of the Creating User Accounts <https://knowledge.threatconnect.com/docs/creating-user-accounts#creating-an-api-user>`_ knowledge base article.
+Instructions for enabling this setting are available in the `"Creating an API User" section of Managing User Accounts <https://knowledge.threatconnect.com/docs/managing-user-accounts#creating-an-api-user>`_.
   - Update the v3 API link limit in system settings to allow for more than one association level to be retrieved at a time.

 The following example demonstrates how to retrieve two association levels in a single request.
 The request will retrieve data for the Indicator whose ID is 4 and include the following data in the API response: